logancarlile97/HomelabShutdown/README.md

 * <code>sudo pip3 install adafruit-circuitpython-charlcd</code>

 ### Running Automatically upon Boot
-Create a cronjob.
+Create a cron job.
 On the Rasperry Pi this is simple.
 <ul><li>As the PI user run this command in the terminal <code>crontab -e</code>.
 This will allow you to add a schedualed task.</li>
 <li>Append this to the crontab file <code>@reboot sleep 5 && cd /{path_to_HomelabShutdown}/HomelabShutdown/ && python3 ./main.py</code>.
 This command will run the program upon reboot of the Raspberry Pi.</li>
 </ul>